TykTechnologies/tyk/docs/plugins/debugging-go-plugins.md

 tyk: error: unexpected error: plugin.Open("plugins/testplugin"): plugin was built with a different version of package internal/goarch, try --help
 ```

+Usually when the error hints at a standard library package, the build flags between the Gateway and plugin binaries don't match.

-Other error messages may occur, depending on what triggered the issue.
-For example, if you omitted `-race` in the plugin but the gateway was built with `-race`, the error reported is:
+Other error messages may be reported, depending on what triggered the issue.
+For example, if you omitted `-race` in the plugin but the gateway was built with `-race`, the following error will be reported:

 ```
 plugin was built with a different version of package runtime/internal/sys, try --help
 ```

-Stricly speaking:
+Strictly speaking:

-- build flags like `-trimpath`, `-race` need to match
+- Build flags like `-trimpath`, `-race` need to match.
-- go toolchain / build env needs to be exactly the same
+- Go toolchain / build env needs to be exactly the same.
-- cross compilation means using the same `CC` value for the build (CGO)
+- For cross compilation you must use the same `CC` value for the build (CGO).
-- matching `CGO_ENABLED=1`, `GOOS`, `GOARCH` with runtime
+- `CGO_ENABLED=1`, `GOOS`, `GOARCH` must match with runtime.

-When something is off, proofing these can be done with `go version -m tyk` and `go version -m plugin.so` for the plugin, inspecting and comparing the output of `build` tokens usually yields the difference that caused the compatibility issue.
+When something is off, you can check what is different by using the `go version -m` command for the Gateway (`go version -m tyk`) and plugin (`go version -m plugin.so`).
+Inspecting and comparing the output of `build` tokens usually yields the difference that caused the compatibility issue.

 ## Plugin compatibility issues

 This is a short list of cases when dependencies may be causing problems.

-- A gateway dependency does not have a go.mod and plugin wants to use it,
+- A Gateway dependency does not have a `go.mod` and the plugin wants to use it.
-- A gateway dependency has a shared dependency, same version must be used,
+- Gateway and plugin have a shared dependency: the same version must be used by the plugin.
-- A plugin wants to use a different dependency version
+- A plugin wants to use a different dependency version.

 The cases need to be expanded, but the process for each is:

-Case 1:
+**Case 1:**

-- Plugin uses gateway as a dependency but wants to use A
+- Plugin uses Gateway as a dependency but wants to use *A*
-- A does not have a go.mod, so a pseudo version is generated on both ends of the build
+- *A* does not have a `go.mod`, so a pseudo version is generated on both ends of the build
-- Expect: build success, error when loading plugin due to a version mismatch
+- Result: build success, error when loading plugin due to a version mismatch

-Fix: update to remove dependency A, or use a version with go.mod;
+Fix: update to remove dependency *A*, or use a version with `go.mod`

-Case 2:
+**Case 2:**

-- Plugin uses gateway as a dependency and wants to use a shared dependency
+- Plugin uses Gateway as a dependency and wants to use a shared dependency
-- As the dependency has go.mod, the version matches
+- As the dependency has `go.mod`, the version matches
-- Dependency is promoted to direct in go.mod
+- Dependency is promoted to *direct* in `go.mod`
-- Expect: user has to keep dependency in sync with gateway
+- Expect: you have to keep the dependency in sync with Gateway

-Case 3:
+**Case 3:**

-- Plugin uses gateway as a dependency but wants to use a different version of a dependency
+- Plugin uses Gateway as a dependency but wants to use a different version of a shared dependency
 - It's likely using a major release with `/v4` or similar works like a charm (new package)
 - Expectation: If it's just a different version of the same package, loading the plugin will fail

-It's definitely recommended that all dependencies would follow go package metaversion, however the reality is most gateway dependencies follow a basic v1 semver which doesn't break import paths for every release.
+We recommend that all dependencies should follow Go package metaversion, however the reality is most Gateway dependencies follow a basic v1 semver which doesn't break import paths for every release.

 ## List plugin symbols